 Valentine’s Day is usually thought of as a romantic holiday to celebrate the one we love.
 But we love our kid’s too, right?
 Of course!
 So why not celebrate with some whole family Valentine’s Day ideas?
 Valentine’s Day is the perfect time to start some new family friendly celebration traditions.
-These ideas will get you started and maybe inspire some family Valentines Day ideas of your own.
+These fun ideas will get you started and maybe inspire some family Valentines Day ideas of your own.
+This is a great opportunity to show the entire family you love them in a meaningful way.

 1. Be a Valentine’s Day cheer spreading family.